finite-galaxy/finite-galaxy/readme.md

 * Add “Licences” tab in player info panel
 * Add “Tribute” tab in player info panel
 * Separate fleet overview column in outfitter and shipyard from ship info display
-* Sort outfits and ships by size or mass instead of alphabetically
+* Sort outfits and ships by cost, size, or mass instead of alphabetically
 * Add “Manufacturer” to ships
 * Add quotation mark preference
 * Add support for landing fees